A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 The birds are magnificent, but please do not disturb them, as they may migrate from Similan otherwise.

-And you can also sometimes see the monitor lizards, but we didn’t see one.
+And you can also sometimes see the monitor lizards, but we didn’t see one this time.
 So here’s a photo from Melaka for reference.

 Can you stay overnight on Similan Islands?